Multiplying and Dividing Rational Expressions

 Just kidding!
 We're kidding so hard.

 Be careful: When asked to multiply two rational expressions, factor them first.
 This will let you quickly and easily see which factors cancel out.
-It will also give you an opportunity to wear your "Factor Fiction?"
+It'll also give you an opportunity to wear your "Factor Fiction?"
 T-shirt.

 Dividing rational expressions is exactly like multiplying them, except that we turn the second expression upside-down.
 Make sure the lid is sealed tightly before you attempt this.
 You don't want your variables going everywhere.